Istanbul Basilica Cistern The Sunken Palace

 Basilica Cistern Entrance Fee 2018

-Admission Fee is 20 Turkish Lira per person.
+Basilica Cistern admission fee is 20 Turkish Lira per person.
 Children under the age of 7 is free of charge.
-Please note that Istanbul Museum Pass is not valid for this museum.
+Please note that Basilica Cistern ticket price should be paid in cash.
+Credit card is not used here!

 Basilica Cistern Opening Hours 2018